Desert riding on the KVR from Penticton to Okanagan Falls |

 The ride started with a bit of uphill biking (perhaps another reason my son didn't like it) but then turned flat and downhill as we got closer to Penticton.
 It's the first ride on the KVR that we have done where I felt I actually had to pedal a fair bit and didn't just get to coast.

 As with most of our other rides, we did the ride one way (approximately 12-15 km) and sent my husband back for the vehicle at the halfway mark.
-He met us in Penticton at the Silver Grizzly snack bar on the Channel beside the Super Save Gas Station on Green Mountain Road (which shows up on the Google Map link above.)
+He met us in Penticton at the gas station on the channel.

 Downhill riding from Summerland to Penticton |